v-levonyan/CSP/README.md

 DESCRIPTION
 -----------

 The CSP project is a client/server command line application, for general purpose software cryptographic services.
 CSP was implemented in C and python.
 CSP uses secure socket layer(SSL) protocol.
-It's the first version of the project.
+The application generates roughly 15 AES256 key per second, and gets back their ID's It's the first version of the project.

 OVERVIEW
 --------